emqx/emqx-tutorial/faq/faq_en.md

 ## Q: What's shared subscription, and it's use scenario?

 A: Shared subscription is a new feature of MQTT 5.0 specification.
 Before the feature was introduced in MQTT 5.0 specification, EMQ 2.x already supported the feature as non-standard MQTT protocol.
-In general subscriptions, all of subscribers will receive ALL message for the subscribed topics, while clients that subscribe the same topic will receive the message with round-robin way, so one message will not be delivered to different clients.
+In general, all of subscribers will receive ALL message for the subscribed topics, while clients that subscribe the same topic will receive the message with round-robin way, so one message will not be delivered to different clients.
 By this way, the subscribers can be load-balanced.

 Shared subscription is very useful in data collection and centralized data analysis applications.
 In such cases,  number of data producers is much larger than consumers, and one message is ONLY need to be consumed by once.